 The four-box method is one of the most popular ways to tackle clutter and sort it into designated sections.
 First, decide which room you’ll be tackling.
 Demke suggests asking ourselves how we want to use this room; this will define the area and keep us on track.

 Get happy, get organized giveaway Don’t forget to enter to win our Get Happy, Get Organized giveaway, packed with essentials to get your home (and life!) back in order.
 To see what’s included and to enter for your chance to win, visit alive.com/contests.

 Spic and span, naturally Your cleaning products may have some dirty secrets.
 The Environmental Working Group (EWG) recently analyzed common cleaning products such as air fresheners, all-purpose cleaners, detergents, and bathroom cleaners, and found that many

 Safer options can be found at natural health retailers.
 Check out the EWG’s Guide to Healthy Cleaning (ewg.org/guides/cleaners) to rate your current brand and find alternatives.

 |Week 3: May 19 to 25

 Now it’s time to tackle your storage pile.
 “Clutter is really only homeless items,” says Demke, “so deciding where they live is key!”

 Extra credit organizing!alive’s 12 Months of Wellness is all about making goals realistic, and sometimes that means tweaking things to fit your unique desires, goals, or situation.
 Mix and match to create your May game plan (or earn some extra credit marks!) by considering the following:

 |Week 4: May 26 to June 1

 Reduce incoming clutterLess future clutter means less future stress and effort

 Following these tips will lead to less clutter in the long term.

 Are you a clutterbug?
 Although there may not be a scientific diagnostic test, you may be a clutterbug if you answer “yes” to the following questions:

+If you’re interested in getting help from a professional organizer, check out the “Find an Organizer” directory at the Professional Organizers in Canada website, organizersincanada.com, which lists organizers by city.
 However, keep in mind that while clutter can be normal, hoarding is not.
 Hoarding causes more than just frustration and inconvenience; it is a psychiatric condition that can lead to serious safety and hygiene issues with dangerous consequences.
 If you feel that you may be a hoarder, it’s best to seek professional help in the form of specialized psychological support.